Decoding Rajput Weddings: A Grand Celebration of Indian Heritage

 From Tilak to Mahira Dastoor & the Mehfil, you know it’s a Rajput wedding when you see lights, colours and royalty.
 Here's decoding a Rajputana wedding for you.

-Being a country of 1.34 billion people, or more that is yet to be recorded, India is known for its vast religious and regional recognition.
-With more than nine recognised religions to date and uncountable diversities of cultures for each of these ethnic groups, the rituals of the most celebrated occasion of the world - the wedding, are a treat to be a part of or know of.
+Being a country of 1.34 billion people, or more that is yet to be recorded, India is known for its vast religious and regional diversity.
+With more than nine recognised religions to date and countless diversities of cultures for each of these ethnic groups, the rituals of the most celebrated occasion in the world, the wedding, are a treat to be a part of or know of.
 Here's to celebrating the weddings of the 1.34 billion people in full enthusiasm for the festivities and soaking in the colours of the cultural beauty.
 Cheers to decoding Indian weddings!
+Elephants and horses clad in embroidered silk fabrics, swords, gigantic drums, huge metal Shehnai...aren’t you getting the royal feels already?
+To begin with, the #DecodingIndianWeddings welcome an actual blue Rajput wedding that exhibits the rich ethnicity and flavours of Rajasthan.
+Rajputana is the land of courageous fighters and still holds strong traditions, especially at festivals and weddings.

-1. Rajput Pre-wedding Rituals
+- Rajput Pre-wedding Rituals

-2. Rajput Wedding Rituals
+- Rajput Wedding Rituals

-3. Post-wedding Rajput Rituals
+- Post-wedding Rajput Rituals

-4. Rajput Wedding Dress
+- Rajput Wedding Dress

-Even today, when you see a Palla Dastoor or a Rajput Baraat at a Rajasthani wedding, you feel royal elegance oozing out.
+Even today, when you see a Palla Dastoor or a Rajput baraat at a Rajasthani wedding, you feel royal elegance oozing out.
 Let’s take you on a tour of a Rajputana wedding ceremony's beautiful customs and traditions.

 Rajput Pre-wedding Rituals